topranks/homerlabs/getting_started.md

 The vQFX image should be alias'ed to vrnetlab/vr-vqfx:latest, as that is what the clab topology files will reference.
 For example:

-    docker tag vrnetlab/vr-vqfx:20.2R1.10 vrnetlab/vr-vqfx:latest
+    sudo docker tag vrnetlab/vr-vqfx:20.2R1.10 vrnetlab/vr-vqfx:latest

+&nbsp;
 #### 3. Create docker container image that runs the vMX VMs

-Assuming one already has requried Juniper vMX images we folow a similar process to above to create a vMX container image with vrnetlab.
+Assuming one already has requried Juniper [vMX](https://www.juniper.net/us/en/products/routers/mx-series/vmx-virtual-router-software.html) images we folow a similar process to above to create a vMX container image with vrnetlab.

-Like the vQFX there are two VMs, and two qeumu images, for the vMX.
-However Juniper typcically distribute this as a single tar file, for instance called 'vmx-bundle-21.2R1.10.tgz'.
-This is what we place in the 'vmx' directory of vrnetlab, rather than the two qcow files like we did for vQFX.
+Like the vQFX there are two VMs, and two qemu images, for the vMX.
+Juniper typcically distribute this as a single tar file, called, for instance, `vmx-bundle-21.2R1.10.tgz`.
+This is what we place in the 'vmx' directory of vrnetlab, rather than extracting the qcow files.

-With the tgz file in the vrnetlab 'vmx' directory just run make to create the docker image.
+With the tgz file in the vrnetlab 'vmx' directory just change to it and run `make` to create the docker image.
 Note it takes some time as it boots the vMX before saving, this is because the vMX takes longer to initialise on first boot, and doing it before saving the docker image saves that wait every time we initialize a container from it.

-The vMX image should be alias'ed to 'vrnetlab/vr-vmx:latest', for example:
+The vMX image should be tagged as 'vrnetlab/vr-vmx:latest', for example:

-    docker tag vrnetlab/vr-vmx:21.2R1.10 vrnetlab/vr-vmx:latest
+    sudo docker tag vrnetlab/vr-vmx:21.2R1.10 vrnetlab/vr-vmx:latest

+&nbsp;
 #### 4. Create docker container to simulate connected servers

-Each of the LEAF switches in the lab has a test server connected.
-These are simulated using a docker container.
+To simulate generic Linux servers we use a standard Linux container.
 Any kind of Linux container will work, I typically use "debian:stable-slim".

-Given this is a networking lab it helps to have some networking tools available inside the container.
-So I typically run a shell in the container, install the tools I need, then save the updated container as a new image which the lab runs:
+Given this is a networking lab it helps to have some networking tools available inside this container.
+We can add these by starting it, installing the tools, and then saving the running container as a new docker image:
 ```
-docker run -it debian:stable-slim bash
+sudo docker run -it debian:stable-slim bash
 ```
 Then inside the container install whatever packages might be useful:
 ```